BrokeWebDeveloper/AltSum/ASBL.md

 # .ASBL File Extension For AltSum Encoded Binary Language
-## I chose this because of the following acronym : "AltSum encoded Binary based language" You can see the acronym using Uppercases
+## I chose this because of the following acronym : "AltSum encoded Binary based Language" You can see the acronym using Uppercases
 # Extension Suggested By : BrokeWebDeveloper (MySelf)